 - a kind thought (Consider starting a journal page for Kind Thoughts About Others; then as the Spirit prompts, write them in a note, send them in a text, or type them in an email as an act of intentional kindness.)

 - Explore the differences between random and intentional acts of kindness

 - Begin a list of life-changing acts of kindness in our world

 - Begin a list of the most powerful acts of authentic kindness you have ever experienced

 G.K.
 Chesterton wrote, “If I can put one touch of rosy sunset into the life of any man or woman, I shall feel that I have worked with God.”

-And a century later, missionary Jim Elliot, wrote to his wife Elisabeth, “Amy Carmichael writes of little joys, like flowers springing up by the path unnoticed except by those who are looking for them. . . . a quietly sinking sun, a friendly dog, a ready smile.
+A century later, missionary Jim Elliot wrote to his wife Elisabeth, “Amy Carmichael writes of little joys, like flowers springing up by the path, unnoticed except by those who are looking for them. . . . a quietly sinking sun, a friendly dog, a ready smile.”